ibm-cloud-docs/solution-tutorials/vpc-bm-vmware-nsx-t-routing.md

    ```
    {: codeblock}

-When creating public and private uplinks, you may add and customize a {{site.data.keyword.vpc_short}} security group and its rules attached to the VLAN interface.
-Also, make sure to allow the required traffic in.
+When creating public and private uplinks, you may add a new {{site.data.keyword.vpc_short}} security group, attach that to the VLAN interface use for uplinks and configure its ruleset to permit traffic what you need.
 {: note}

 ## Create NSX-T VLAN Backed Segments